 Well, there was none at the cave, it was too rocky.
-Just a little west of there, in the direction I was heading, the stream's bank finally did turn to mud.
+But, just a little west of there, in the direction I was heading, the stream's bank finally did turn to mud.
 Using my kitchen spoon, I was able to scoop it out and leave my fingers clean.
+Then, it was on to the desert.